 For a previous conviction to be relevant to propensity, circumstances of the previous offence must be sufficiently similar.
 The prosecution must prove the circumstances of the previous offending.
 The bare record of conviction often will not be sufficiently detailed.
 There can be difficulties under other evidential rules in attempted proof through production of other written records.
 It may become necessary to recall key witnesses to the previous offending.
 That is undesirable, particularly in the case of complainants in previous sexual offending.
 The problem has already arisen in England.
-There is a need for additional statutory provisions enabling judges to facilitate proof in a fair manner.
+The best solution may be for a judge to settle a statement of circumstances on the basis of records where possible.